Bitcoin miner virus : How to detect and remove it on a Mac?

 3. If you find a process, select and then press the Stop button in the toolbar (it’s an ‘x’).

 4. Repeat for any other processes that look like they’re connected to cryptocurrency.

 5. Quit Activity Monitor.

 If you find a process that you think might be suspicious, but you’re unsure, google its name.
-The chances are someone else will have found it on their Mac and there will be information about it.
+Chances are that someone else will have found it on their Mac, and there will be information about it.